Generics Across Languages

 March 2024: We were awarded a British Academy/Leverhulme Small Research Grant to expand our work on this project and cover even more languages!
 The funding will start in May 2024 and will last for two years.
 Spring pleasures!

-We are currently collecting data on Greek, Japanese, Hungarian, Anaang and Mongolian with the help of our collaborators!
+We are currently collecting pilot data on Greek, Japanese, Hungarian, Anaang and Mongolian with the help of our collaborators!

 January 2024: I got some pump-priming funding (Annual Adventures in Research Grant at the University of East Anglia) to develop the Generics toolkit and test it in 5 additional languages (February 2024-July 2025).
 The joy!